quantgirluk/aleatory/docs/source/general.rst

 =================

-To start using ``replica``, import the stochastic processes you want and create an instance with the required parameters.
+To start using ``aleatory``, import the stochastic processes you want and create an instance with the required parameters.
 For example, we create an instance of a standard Brownian motion as follows.

 .. code-block:: python

-    from replica.processes import BrownianMotion
+    from aleatory.processes import BrownianMotion

     brownian = BrownianMotion()